Download this publication as a PDF

-Whatever variety you choose, select juicy, crisp apples which are neither too green nor too ripe.
+Whatever variety you choose, select juicy, crisp apples that are neither too green nor too ripe.

 It takes about 2½ –3 pounds of apples to fill a quart jar.
 A bushel of apples weighs about 48 pounds and yields about 16–20 quarts of sliced fruit or 15–18 quarts of sauce.